19-Year-Old Tarsha Whitmore Spreads Legs In Bikini So Tiny, It Should Be Illegal

 The update appeared to prove a hit in no time, racking up over 3,300 likes within just 12 minutes of going live.
 Yes, this girl comes with followers awaiting her updates (and they’re there to leave the likes when they arrive).
 The same time frame brought over 49 fans into the post’s comments section.
 As to the responses left, fans mostly appeared floored by Tarsha’s insane bikini body, plus her beauty.

-While many updates from Tarsha see her acting as an influencer, today’s one bucked the trend.
-The model is now so successful, she has an ambassador status with Oh Polly: the affordable clothing brand definitely picked a great face.
+While many updates from Tarsha see her acting as an influencer, today’s post bucked the trend.
+The model is now so successful that she has an ambassador status with Oh Polly; the affordable clothing brand definitely chose a great face.
 Tarsha will name-drop other brands, but her loyalty lies with Oh Polly.
 As for today, Tarsha only appeared out to showcase her love of the beach, her stylish fashion choice, plus offering fans a little reminder that she wasn’t alone in the image – the caption more than suggested that.

 Tarsha recently made The Inquisitr‘s headlines for a stunning lingerie update.
 Fans wishing to see just what Tarsha rocks next should follow the model’s Instagram.